terraform-aws-modules/terraform-aws-dynamodb-table/README.md

 ## Terraform versions

-Only Terraform 0.12 is supported.
+Terraform 0.12 or newer is supported.

 ## Usage